papitaAlgodonCplusplus/PyhonAPI/docs/README.md

 1. **Swagger API Connection Failed**
    ```
-   ❌ Failed to connect to Swagger API: Connection refused
+   [FAILED] Failed to connect to Swagger API: Connection refused
    ```
    - Check if the Swagger API is running
    - Verify the URL: `http://162.248.52.111:8082`